Behavioral ecology: Kin selection

 Kin selection refers to evolutionary strategies where an individual acts to favor the reproductive success of relatives, or kin, even if the action incurs some cost to the organism's own survival and ability to procreate.
 John Maynard Smith coined the term in 1964, although the concept was referred to by Charles Darwin who cited that helping relatives would be favored by group selection.
 Mathematical descriptions of kin selection were initially offered by R. A. Fisher in 1930 and J. B. S. Haldane in 1932. and 1955.
 W. D. Hamilton popularized the concept later, including the mathematical treatment by George Price in 1963 and 1964.

-Kin selection predicts that individuals will harbor personal costs in favor of one or multiple individuals because this can maximize their genetic contribution to future generations.
+Kin selection predicts that individuals will incur personal costs to benefit one or more individuals because this can maximize their genetic contribution to future generations.
 For example, an organism may be inclined to expend great time and energy in parental investment to rear offspring since this future generation may be better suited for propagating genes that are highly shared between the parent and offspring.
 Ultimately, the initial actor performs apparent altruistic actions for kin to enhance its own reproductive fitness.
 In particular, organisms are hypothesized to act in favor of kin depending on their genetic relatedness.
 So, individuals are inclined to act altruistically for siblings, grandparents, cousins, and other relatives, but to differing degrees.